Firebase: Further development under Google

 In May 2016, at Google I/O, the company's annual developer conference, Google introduced Firebase Analytics and announced that it was expanding its services to become a unified backend-as-a-service (BaaS) platform for mobile developers.
 Firebase now integrates with various other Google services, including Google Cloud Platform, AdMob, and Google Ads to offer broader products and scale for developers.
 Google Cloud Messaging, the Google service to send push notifications to Android devices, was superseded by a Firebase product, Firebase Cloud Messaging, which added the functionality to deliver push notifications to Android, iOS and web devices.

-In July 2016, Google announced that it was acquiring the mobile developer platform LaunchKit, which specialized in app developer marketing, and would be folding it into the Firebase Growth Tools team.
+In July 2016 Google announced that it was acquiring the mobile developer platform LaunchKit, which specialized in app developer marketing, and would be folding it into the Firebase Growth Tools team.
 In January 2017, Google acquired Fabric and Crashlytics from Twitter to add those services to Firebase.

-In October 2017, Google launched Cloud Firestore, a real-time document database as the successor product to the original Firebase Realtime Database.
+In October 2017 Google Cloud launched Firestore, a serverless document database which was subsequently adopted by Firebase as the successor to Firebase Realtime Database.
+Google also offers Firestore to its enterprise customers not wanting to take a dependency on Firebase ecosystem, as a standalone database, including a MongoDB-compatible API to address vendor lock-in concerns.

 User privacy controversies

-Firebase software has been claimed to be used by Google to track users without their knowledge.
+Firebase software is claimed to be used by Google to track users without their knowledge.
 On July 14, 2020, a lawsuit was filed accusing Google of violating federal wire tap law and California privacy law.
 It stated that through Firebase, Google collected and stored user data, logging what the user was looking at in many types of apps, despite the user following Google's own instructions to turn off the web and app activity collected by the company.
 The lawsuit was dismissed in January 2022, with Chief US District Judge Richard Seeborg ruling that a promise to avoid collecting user data did not amount to a contract.